 - University of Central London

-Home to a well-served bus station, Vauxhall also boasts a tube station just two stops from London Victoria and a frequent overground service to London Waterloo.
+Home to a well-served bus station, the Vauxhall area also boasts a tube station just two stops from London Victoria and a frequent Overground service to London Waterloo.
 Clapham Junction Railway Station is close by offering direct services to Gatwick Airport, Brighton, Southampton and Portsmouth.
 Vauxhall is also set to benefit from even more infrastructure investment reducing journey times to and from The City, the West End and other major residential and employment centres.

 - Central Zone 1 location

 - Frequent Overground train service into London Waterloo